 To participate in the single-family residential component of SESP, a developer must comply with the local hire and disadvantaged individual requirements.
 Only units within the existing City Limits as described in 2008 General Plan Settlement Agreement are eligible to meet the local hire requirement of the program.
+SESP does not require data on "new" jobs created.
+Single Family Residential participants are required to self-report on the number of employees that live in Stockton as a part of the program's local hire requirement.
+Data is not collected to determine whether said employment is full-time, part-time, or temporary.
+It was reported that of 1,238 total jobs who worked on the construction projects, 650 lived in Stockton.

 The commercial/industrial component, formerly the Public Facilities Fee Reduction Program (established in 2010), was folded in to the SESP program in 2015; reporting of local hiring is not a requirement.